 - Staying sanitized: Hand sanitizers have been placed through out the building.
 Any visitors to our facility are encouraged to wash their hands or sanitize between touching animals to prevent the spread of any illness.

-- Minimizing larger gatherings: We will be taking extra precautions by putting a hold on large groups for the time being.
-At this time, all events for April have been canceled.
+- Minimizing large gatherings: We will be taking extra precautions by putting a hold on large groups for the time being.
+At this time, all events have been postponed or canceled.

 Keeping your pets safe: